The Board of Directors has the pleasure of presenting the 44th Annual

 The Board of Directors wish to place on record their appreciation for

-the support and cooperation extended by every member of the SAIL family.
+the support and value contributed by every member of the SAIL family.

-The Directors are thankful to the State Governments,
+The Directors are thankful to the State Governments, Electricity

-Shareholders for their continued cooperation.
-The Directors also wish
+continued co-operation.
+The Directors also wish to acknowledge the

 For and on behalf of the Board of Directors